jonchenn/sw-graphql/README.md

 Sine Workbox uses CacheStorage API by default, we will hand-craft the service worker caching functionality in this demo instead of using Workbox.

+You can check out the live demo at [https://sw-graphql.firebaseapp.com/](https://sw-graphql.firebaseapp.com/)

 ## Getting started

 ### Start node.js server